Automattic/jetpack/readme.txt

 * SEO Tools: Removed SEO Tools from Jumpstart
 * Shortcodes: We now load Twitters widget.js over https.
 * VideoPress: Default to grid view when linking to upload videos
+* Warm Welcome: Added Search to the features listed on the Warm Welcome dialog for Professional Plan.
 * Widgets: Added rel=noopener attribute to links in the Display WordPress Posts widget if set to open in a new window.

 **Improved compatibility**